 Few of these Dash Camera models have an internal backup battery that can offer some extra delay from one minute to five minutes to shut down your car dash camera after you turn off car ignition.

 Note: There are car models with permanently powered Cigarette Lighter Sockets those may not support auto ON / OFF.
 In this case, the choices are, turn off Dash Cam manually every time or rewire an additional socket.
-The other (not recommended) choice is to leave Dash Cam there, and the Cam will turn off when internal battery run out of juice.
+There is a low battery protector (Sample Product with low voltage protection: Dash Cam Hardwire Kit, vary depends on dash camera model ) is coming for car dash camera, that cut off the dash camera power before your car battery drains out.

 2. Dash Cam Loop Recording